reminiscenceofshatters/Remiscence-of-Shatters-Demo/README.md

 <p align="center">
-    <strong>Explore this world of shattered universes where everything seems to change!</strong>
+    <h3>Explore this world of shattered universes where everything seems to change!</h3>
 </p>

 <h2 align="center">